subsquid/docs/docs/cloud/pricing.md

 ## FAQ

-**Q**: What happens if I am on a free plan now and have more than one squid?

-**A**: Only a single collocated squid is included in the free plan.
-Please apply for Premium or some of your squids will be at risk of hibernation.

 **Q**: What is the difference between collocated and dedicated squids?
 Why are collocated squids much cheaper?

 **A**: Collocated squids share compute resources which means that it may be unresponsive if the neighbour squid is under high load.